 Step 4: Select the Right AI Agent Tech Stack and Development Tools

-• Cloud Platforms: AWS SageMaker, Google Cloud AI, Azure ML
+• Cloud Platforms: Microsoft Azure ML, AWS SageMaker, Google Cloud AI

 Step 5: AI Agent Training and Model Selection for Intelligent Automation

-• Reinforcement Learning: When your agent needs to learn through interaction
+• Reinforcement Learning: When you want an AI agent to learn through varius interaction and experiences, you can use this method.

 • Performance metrics relevant to your use case